falcosecurity/falco-website/content/en/docs/setup/container.md

 {{% pageinfo color="primary" %}}
 Falco consumes streams of events and evaluates them against a set of security rules to detect abnormal behavior.
 By default, Falco is preconfigured to consume events from the Linux Kernel.
 This scenario requires Falco to be privileged, and depending on the kernel version installed on the node, a [driver](/docs/event-sources/kernel/) will be installed on the node.
 Since orchestration systems like Kubernetes are out of scope for this section, it's up to the user to manage the container lifecycle and the deployment across the nodes.

-Please refer to the TBD section for other installation scenarios, such as consuming cloud events or other data sources using plugins.
+For other installation scenarios, such as consuming cloud events or other data sources using plugins, please refer to the [Plugins](docs/plugins/) section.
 {{% /pageinfo %}}